eddmann/our-wedding-website/README.md

 Resources managed at this level include Lambda functions, API-gateways and SQS event integrations.
 Foundational infrastructural concerns (such as networking, databases, queues etc.) are provisioned using Terraform and can be found in the [related repository](https://github.com/eddmann/our-wedding-infra).

-Sharing between Terraform and Serverless Framework is unidirectional, with the application resources that Serverless Framework creates being built upon the _foundation_ that Terraform resources create.
+Sharing between Terraform and Serverless Framework is unidirectional, with the application resources that Serverless Framework creates being built upon the _foundation_ that Terraform resources provision.
 Parameters, secrets and shared resources which are controlled by Terraform are accessible to this application via SSM parameters and Secrets Manager secrets; providing clear responsibility separation.